wghglory/gitbook/Interview/dotnet/webapi.md

 ### Explain the architectural style for creating web api?

 * HTTP for client server communication
-* XML/JSON as formatting language
-Simple URI as the address for the services
+* XML/JSON as formatting language: Simple URI as the address for the services
 * Stateless communication

 ### what tools are required to test your web api?